klauspost/cpuid/README.md

 We have Streaming SIMD 2 Extensions
 ```

+# usage

+The `cpuid.CPU` provides access to CPU features.
+Use `cpuid.CPU.Supports()` to access CPU features.

+Note that for some cpu/os combinations some features will not be detected.
+`amd64` has rather good support and should work reliably on all platforms.

+Note that hypervisors may not pass through all CPU features.

 ## ARM64 feature detection

 Not all operating systems provide ARM features directly
 and there is no safe way to do so for the rest.

+Currently `arm64/linux` and `arm64/freebsd` should be quite reliable.
+`arm64/darwin` adds features expected from the M1 processor, but a lot remains undetected.

-However, a `DetectARM()` can be used if you are able to control your deployment,
+A `DetectARM()` can be used if you are able to control your deployment,
-it will detect CPU features.
+it will detect CPU features, but may crash if the OS doesn't intercept the calls.
-Otherwise a flag for detecting unsafe ARM features can be added.
+A `-cpu.arm` flag for detecting unsafe ARM features can be added.
 See below.

 Note that currently only features are detected on ARM,
 no additional information is currently available.